choueric/kbdashboard/README.md

   - config      : [name | index].
 Configure kernel using menuconfig
   - choose      : {name | index}.
 Choose current profile.
   - list        : List all profiles
-  - make        : [name | index].
+  - build       : [name | index].
 Build kernel specified by name or index
   - help        : Display this message.
 ```

 ## list
 List the profiles.
-The current profile is marked by the red '*'.
+The current profile is marked by the red asterisk symbol.

 ## edit
 Edit the configuration file using editor specified by the "editor" option.